dwarvesf/challenge/README.md

 We organize a problem-solving team that can be from 3-4 members, members are assigned to the positions of Team lead, Project owner.

 - Create Epic from the problem definition and define an output
-- Sprint planning and tasks
+- Sprint planning and grooming
 - Setup weekly meetings and review
-- Setup weekly retro
+- Setup retrospective

 ### **Collect challenge request detail**